Canadian Food for Children Co-Workers, B. C. Division

 • In 2005 the B.C.
 Division shipped directly from the port of Vancouver for the first time and continues direct shipments to destination developing countries when financially feasible.

-• In collaboration with Universal Aid Society, CFFC started shipping directly to additional countries such as the Philippines, Ghana, Romania, Ukraine, Nicaragua etc.
+• In collaboration with other charities, CFFC started shipping directly to additional countries such as the Philippines, Ghana, Romania, Ukraine, Nicaragua etc.

-• This collaboration allows more of our donor dollars to be used for food purchases since Universal Aid Society generously assists with shipping costs.
+• This collaboration allows more of our donor dollars to be used for food purchases since other charities assists with shipping costs.

-• The B. C. Division continues to support the operation in Toronto but increasingly is shipping directly from the port of Vancovuer to its own contacts in needy countries in Africa, Eastern Europe, Asia, and Central America.
+• The B. C. Division ships directly from the port of Vancouver to its own contacts in needy countries in Africa, Caribbean (Haiti), Eastern Europe, Asia (Philippines), and Central America.

-• Collaboration continues with other charities supporting the poor, including Universal Aid Society and the Gleaners of Abbotsford and Oliver.
+• Collaboration continues with other charities supporting the poor, including the Gleaners of Abbotsford and Oliver and Canadian Food for Children branches in Kelowna and Penticton.

 • Many dedicated volunteers work at the Langley depot throughout the week and in the community collecting supplies that are donated by a variety of groups.